BLB Solicitors

 Licence to occupy before completion

-Almost all residential conveyancing transactions proceed under the terms of the Law Society’s Standard Conditions of Sale (5th Edition), and Standard Condition 5.2 covers a licence to occupy before completion.
-Thus, this will form the starting point for any discussion between the parties regarding early occupation.
-Most importantly, Standard Condition 5.2 provides that the buyer is a licensee and not a tenant.
+Almost all residential conveyancing transactions proceed under the terms of the Law Society’s Standard Conditions of Sale (5th Edition).
+These conditions cover almost any eventuality, and Standard Condition 5.2 covers a licence to occupy before completion.
+So, this condition forms the basis for any discussions concerning early occupation.
+Most importantly, Standard Condition 5.2 provides that the buyer is a licensee, not a tenant.
 It states that the terms of this licence to occupy before completion are that the buyer:

 • cannot transfer it